-- The proposal looks at the potential of higher density, taking into account appropriate accessfully by public transport and the abjectives of good design. - Landscaped areas are designed to provide amenity and biodiversity, protect buildings and spaces from the elements and incorporate sustainable urban drainage systems - Buildings, gardeos and public spaces are fail out to exploit the best sole or entation - The scheme frings eredundant building or detrict sile back into productive use - · Appropriate recycling facilities are provided
+- The proposal locks at the potential of higher density, taking into account appropriate accessibility by public transport and the objectives of good design - Landscaped areas are designed to provide amenity and biodiversity, protect buildings and spaces from the elements and incorporate sustainable urban drainage systems - Buildings, gardens and public spaces are laid out to exploit the best solar orientation - The scheme brings a redundant building or derelict site back into productive use - Appropriate recycling facilities are provided

-06 DISTINCTIVENESS How do the proposals create
+DISTINCTIVENESS How do the proposals create a sense of place?

-- The glace has recognisable features so that people can describe where they live and form an emotional attachment to the place - The scheme is a positive addition to the identity of the locality - The layout makes the most of the apportunities presented by winting buildings, landform and ecological features to create a memorable layout. - The proposal successfully exploits vises sisto and just of the site. - There is a discernable fixed point to the scheme, or the proposals reinforce the role of an existing centre.
+- The place has recognisable features so that people can describe where they live and form an emotional attachment to the place - + The scheme is a positive addition to the identity of the locality - The layout makes the most of the opportunities presented by existing buildings, landform and ecological features to create a memorable layout - The proposal successfully exploits views into and out of the site. - There is a discernable focal point to the scheme, or the proposals reinforce the role of an existing centre

-07 LW0011 How over the proposal create people franchy streets and spaces?
+07 How does the proposal create people friendly streets and spaces

-- Layout aligns rootes with desire lives to create a permeable interconnected writes of routes that are early and logical to navigate around. - The layout focuses activity on the streets by creating active frontages with front doors density serving the street. - The streets are designed as places instead of roads for cars, helping, to create a Nesarthy of space with less lasty routes learing surfaces shared by pedestrium, cyclists and drivers; - It affic speeds are controlled by design and layout rather than by speed framps - Block layout places some public spaces in front of building lines as squares or givens, and some semi-private space to the buildies communal courts.
+- Layout aligns routes with desire lines to create a permeable interconnected series of routes that are easy and logical to navigate around. - The layout focuses activity on the streets by creating active frontages with front doors directly serving the street - The streets are designed as places instead of roads for cars, helping to create a hierarchy of space with less busy routes having surfaces shared by pedestrians, cyclists and drivers - Traffic speeds are controlled by design and layout rather than by speed humps - Block layout places some public spaces in front of building lines as squares or greens, and some semi private space to the back as communal courts